fahmidur/sfr-lisp-r1/README.md

       - Environment -- A tree-like object used to store Function scope.
     - Callable:
       - Function -- A wrapper object for function pointers.
-  - Object -- Generic wrapper type which points to one of the above primitives.
+  - Object -- Generic wrapper type which points to one of the above things.
-  - Reference counted garbage collection for all objects
+  - Reference counted garbage collection for all objects.
 - Write a Lisp interpreter using the object-system created in C.

 - Common object methods: